nsfmc/generic-cx-content/05.essays/60.comments/essay.md

     webbrowser.open(post['post_url'])
 </code></pre>

-there are two `TODO(marcos)` comments here and they map to things that i should, at some point get to eventually, but that aren't 'blocking' or 'stopships' or whatever.
-They're basically baby yaks that if i'm not careful, will develop into full grown yaks[^yakshaving] demanding my attention and shears.
+the two `TODO(marcos)` comments map to things that i should, at some point get to eventually, but that aren't 'blocking' or 'stopships' or whatever.
+They're basically baby yaks that if i'm not careful, might develop into full grown yaks[^yakshaving] demanding my attention and shears.

 [^yakshaving]: ![](@pathmalcolm-in-the-middle.gif), [which see](http://raganwald.com/2014/02/28/a-programmers-story.html)